alexamies/chinesedict-js/README.md

 but it should be compatible with those.
 It is designed and built using plain JavaScript and to be used with modern browsers.

+Only traditional Chinese text is supported at present.

 ## Prerequisites
 Install Node.js.
 Initialize your public HTML directory:
 ```